 Imagine watercolour in stick form!
-Draw like a crayon then use a wet brush to blend colours and to create a wide range of watercolour effects.
-They are compact for travel or sketching outdoors.
-The pigments are light resistant and can be used in combination with traditional watercolour or with pen and ink.
-Try them.
-You will fall in love with their versatility.
+Draw like a crayon, then use a wet brush to blend colours and create a wide range of watercolour effects.
+Caran d’Ache Neocolor II crayons are compact for travel or sketching outdoors.
+Additionally, the pigments are light resistant and can be used in combination with traditional watercolour or with pen and ink.
+Try them – You will fall in love with their versatility.

 colours created from original pigments extend the Caran d’Ache palette to 126 colours.
 These are

 exceptional, both for their quality and the techniques they make possible.
-This is the opportunity for all
+This is an opportunity for

 professional and amateur artists to fully express their talent and imagination.